Zora Neale Hurston was born in 1891 in Alabama and died in Fort Pierce, Florida in 1960.

 She was a black author, and Florida was very much a southern state.
 In recent decades she has been recognized as one of the greatest Florida authors.

 Blacks were not treated equally under the law in those days.
 She didn't enjoy any financial success during her lifetime.

 Though born in Alabama, she was still a baby when her family moved to Eatonville, Florida.
 Zora always considered Eatonville her only home.

 Eatonville is a small town on the northern edge of Orlando.
 It was founded in 1887 and was America's first incorporated black town.

-Another famous Eatonville native - before Zora's time - is the late Deacon Jones, former NFL great for the Los Angeles Rams who is now in the Pro Football Hall of Fame.
+In addition to Zora, another famous Eatonville native is Deacon Jones, former NFL great for the Los Angeles Rams who is now in the Pro Football Hall of Fame.

 Eatonville was good for Zora.
 She was surrounded by black people achieving good things in life.
 Her father was a preacher, and an important citizen in Eatonville.

 By all accounts, Zora had a happy childhood until she was about 13.
 That was when her mother died, and her father quickly married a younger woman.
 Zora and her new stepmother were always at each others throats.

 Zora wandered around for years working in menial jobs, and finally turned up in Baltimore working as a maid.
 She was 26 years old, and still hadn't finished high school.